Ashish-v5/arithmetic-expressions/README.md

 Please, implement its methods:
 - `public Variable(String name, int value)` - a constructor of the `Variable` class.
   Sets name and value of the variable.
-- `public void setValue(int value)` - a method to change the value od the variable.
+- `public void setValue(int value)` - a method to change the value of the variable.
 - `public int evaluate()` - returns the value of the variable.
 - `public String toExpressionString()` - returns the name of the variable.